1600 Ninth Street

 Intermediate Care Facility - Program Plan Home Page

-Intermediate Care Facilities (ICF) are health facilities licensed by the Licensing and Certification Division of the California Department of Public Health to provide 24-hour-per-day services.
+Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) are health facilities licensed by the Licensing and Certification Division of the California Department of Public Health to provide 24-hour-per-day residential services.
 The following provides information for developing a program plan for these facilities types.

 - ICF/DD-H - Intermediate Care Facility for the Developmentally Disabled-Habilitative